FL Studio for Beginners: A Starter Guide

 Recording and exporting

 To record audio or MIDI, set up your interface in Options > Audio Settings, arm a mixer track or instrument, and hit record.
 If you are wiring up hardware, our how to set up an audio interface guide helps.
-When the song is done, go to File > Export and choose WAV for a master or MP3 for sharing.
+When the song is done, go to File > Export and choose WAV for a master or MP3 for sharing; our walkthrough on how to export a song from your DAW covers the right settings.
 FL Studio’s lifetime free updates mean the version you buy keeps improving.

 A first-track workflow